-→ EXAMPLE I'm going to Nashville, Atlanta, and New Orleans.
+I'm going to Nashville, Atlanta, and New Orleans.

-Here you use a comma after the first item, Nashville, and then after each other item in the list, ending with the final comma, which should go before the "and" or the "or" that will round out the list.
+Here you use a comma after the first item, Nashville, and then after each other item in the list, culminating in the final comma, which should go before the "and" or the "or" that will round out the list.

-The same holds true when your series features items that are phrases, not singular words.
+The same holds true when your series features items that are phrases, not singular words, as in this example:

-⇒ EXAMPLE My kids need to brush their teeth, gather their backpacks, and eat breakfast before school.
+My kids need to brush their teeth, gather their backpacks, and eat breakfast before school.